edwinm/bitstorm.org/weblogdata/weblog/2010-10/Fronteers_conference_2010.md

 	<br />
 	I also made some <a href="http://picasaweb.google.com/edwinjeroenmartin/FronteersConferentie2010">photos of the Fronteers conference</a>.<br />
 	<br />
 	Every talk has been recorded.
-So keep an eye on the Fronteers website for the videos and slides of the speakers to appear or take a peek at <a href="http://vimeo.com/fronteers">Vimeo</a> for the raw video's.</p>
+So keep an eye on the Fronteers website for the videos and slides of the speakers to appear or take a peek at <a href="http://vimeo.com/fronteers">Vimeo</a> for the raw video's.